mika314/sfx-db/session-summuries.md

     *   Removed the old `window_state.txt` file.
 *   **Verification:**
     *   Successfully built the project using `coddle debug` to ensure the changes were correct.

+---

+Sat Aug 2 06:10:59 PM PDT 2025

+This session focused on confirming the fix for the filter input text focus issue and updating the session summaries.

+**Summary of Actions:**

+*   **Confirm Fix:** Verified that the filter input text now retains focus after pressing Enter.
+*   **Update Session Summaries:** Appended this summary to the `session-summuries.md` file.
+*   **Suggestion:** Added a note to use the `date` command for accurate timestamps in session summaries.

+**Unusual/Specific Workflow Details:**

+*   **Accurate Timestamps:** Used the `date` command to get the precise current date and time for session summary entries.